 Download your family health tree for Black History month and trace your family history back three generations.
 Ask questions of your siblings, parents, aunts, uncles, and grandparents (if they are still living) to find out what health conditions may run in your family.

 Bring your family tree with you the next time you visit your primary care physician.
 If you have a family history of a disease or condition a doctor can help monitor your health and keep attuned to risk factors you may face.
 A doctor may begin screening early, put you on a medication, or ask you to undergo genetic testing based on your family history.

 DBCC will be offering a $100 gift card to one lucky participant.
-After you complete the family tree and discuss it with your doctor, visit our online survey you will be entered into a drawing to win a $100 gift card.
-Contest is valid February 1, 2015 through January 30, 2016.
+After you complete the family tree visit our online survey you will be entered into a drawing to win a $100 gift card.
+A winner will be picked in February 2017.